Stay Spicy and Save with a Monk's Chai Subscription

 If you're looking to naturally support your metabolism, nutmeg might be an unexpected ally.
 Some studies suggest that nutmeg’s active compounds can enhance fat burning and energy expenditure by stimulating thermogenesis - the process by which your body burns calories for heat.
 A 2023 study in Cogent Food & Culture found that nutmeg extract positively influenced metabolism in lab models, leading to better weight management outcomes (3).
 Additionally, nutmeg contains compounds that may help reduce appetite and sugar cravings, making it easier to stick to a balanced diet.

-For a metabolism-boosting effect, try adding a pinch of nutmeg to your morning smoothie or chai tea to support energy levels throughout the day.
+For a metabolism-supporting effect, try adding a pinch of nutmeg to your morning smoothie or chai tea to support energy levels throughout the day, especially if you're incorporating Chai for weight loss into your wellness plan.

 4. Anti-Aging and Disease Prevention